chesterbr/ruby2600/README.md

 - Learning more about the 2600 (to write a game in the future);
 - Getting more proficient with Ruby and RSpec.

-The emulator is the way I found to tackle to do both at once.
+The emulator is the way I found to tackle both at once.

 #### Emulator in Ruby?
 Is that possible?